Thrift trumps Abenomics as Japan shoppers stick to bargains

-TOKYO, July 12 (Reuters) - Japanese apparel firm Fast Retailing Co Ltd has a problem: sales are surging, full-year net profits are expected to rise nearly 28 percent but the customers thronging the stores of its popular Uniqlo brand are far too frugal for its liking.
+TOKYO (Reuters) - Japanese apparel firm Fast Retailing Co Ltd (9983.T) has a problem: sales are surging, full-year net profits are expected to rise nearly 28 percent but the customers thronging the stores of its popular Uniqlo brand are far too frugal for its liking.

 Prime Minister Shinzo Abe would also disapprove.
 Abe’s aggressive economic stimulus measures, aimed at lifting Japan out of two decades of deflation, hinge on a pick-up in consumer spending, but eight months after its launch, “Abenomics” has yet to convince many Japanese to part with their thrifty ways.